 Infographic: The History of Super Bowl Betting

 What were the betting lines in Super Bowl history?
-Which Super Bowl favourites covered the line and which didn't?
-With both the San Francisco 49ers and Baltimore Ravens advancing to Super Bowl 47, today on the blog we take a look back with our history of Super Bowl betting infographic.
+With both the Denver Broncos and Seattle Seahawks advancing to Super Bowl 48, today we take a look back with our history of Super Bowl betting infographic.

 Super Bowl Favourites vs Super Bowl Underdogs

 Today we take a look at the history of Super Bowl betting lines.
-Will the 49ers cover the line?
-In the history of the Super Bowl favourites have covered the line 25 times, with underdogs covering on 19 occasions and the handicap being right on the money twice.
+Will the Broncos cover the line?
+In the history of the Super Bowl favourites have covered the line 25 times, with underdogs covering on 20 occasions and the handicap being right on the money twice.
 Favourites were particularly successful in earlier Super Bowls, covering the line in 11 of the first 14 matchups.
-In recent seasons however, it's been the underdogs who have been on the right side of the handicap, covering in 9 of the last 12.
+In recent seasons however, it's been the underdogs who have been on the right side of the handicap, covering in 9 of the last 12 Super Bowls.

 Super Bowl Over/Under Betting History